eddievalente/regressivo/README.md

 # regressivo
-Regressive counter with sart/stop, pause/resume and reset buttons
+Regressive counter with start/stop, pause/resume and reset buttons.

+Next, from this small project, create a microwave oven interface, with all the main buttons.